Search engine optimization is a lot of work, especially when you are a new brand online.

-Unfortunately, getting your business online via regular SEO can be quite tasking and may take time before you start to see results; this is why the Google My Business platform is recommended to get the job done in a jiffy.
+Unfortunately, getting your business online via regular SEO can be quite tasking and may take time before you start to see results; this is why the Google Business Profile platform is recommended to get the job done in a jiffy.

 3. Boost Targeted Traffic and Sales.

 By having a listing and showing up in local searches, Google has made it known that businesses are 70% more likely to attract location visits from browsing potentials.

 An even more impressive figure revealed that customers who find a brand through their Google Business Profile listing are up to 50% more likely to purchase just because they trust the authenticity of that business.

 One of the biggest hurdles they have to face modern customers is building enough trust to make a purchase confidently.
 As a business owner, your job is to help them make that jump as quickly as possible.

 To do this, one of the most straightforward steps you can take is assisting potential customers in seeing that your business has an actual location and it is up to date with the latest information needed to convert a sale.